digitalfabrik/integreat-cms/docs/src/management-commands.rst

 :class:`~integreat_cms.core.management.log_command.LogCommand`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A base class to improve the logging output of management commands
+A base class for management commands to set the stream handler of the logger to the command's stdout wrapper

 :class:`~integreat_cms.core.management.debug_command.DebugCommand`